adslbarxatov/EnchantIt/README.md

 Please note that this ***method is experimental***!
 It is close to scientific, but it is not.
 Moreover, it has not yet been tested for the reliability of the results (if at all possible).
 Therefore, for the purity of the experiment:
-- start generation, being in the area of a stable WiFi signal and / or mobile network, where serious interruptions and interference are not expected; for the method based on the OS kernel entropy, this means the absence of extraneous aggressive radiation;
+- start generation, being in the area of a stable WiFi signal, where serious interruptions and interference are not expected; for the method based on the OS kernel entropy, this means the absence of extraneous aggressive radiation;
 - ***do not take the results (especially the first ones) as the ultimate truth and do not react to them too emotionally***;